Sitefinity/Sitefinity-CLI/README.md

 #### Optional parameters

-The following CLI paramaters are optional.
+The following CLI paramaters are optional:

+* `--framework`<br>
+  Specifies the target renderer framework.
+Valid only for page templates and forms.
+The accepted values are `NetCore` for ASP.NET Core and `NextJS` for Next.js.
+If you omit this option, the default ASP.NET Core renderer is used.
 * `--recreate`<br>
   Recreates the selected page or template **and** its parent templates.<br>
   Useful when testing and experimenting with custom configurations/custom widget migrations